guilsuper/goods-mvp/backend/README.md

-# Product MVP backend
+# Product backend

-The backend for the product mvp.
+The backend for the product.

 ## Installation